demiwright/demiwright/README.md

 ### Hi there 👋
 ​Hi, I'm @DemiWright !
-I'm an executive assistant at GitHub!✨
+I'm a business manager at GitHub!✨
 - 🔭 I’m currently working on all things CELA!
 - 🌱 I’m currently learning so many new things! :)
 - 💬 Ask me about my kids!